Rouquier's conjecture and diagrammatic algebra: WF Hecke algebras

-\begin{proposition} If we let $\vartheta_i=s_i\ck- i/\ell$ then our $c$-function agrees with the usual $c$-function (see \cite[2.3.8]{GoLo}), up to addition and multiplication by constants.
-Note that when $\kappa=1/e$ and the numbers $s_i$ are integers, we recover our usual Uglov weighting for the charge $\Bs$.
-Thus, in this case, the usual $c$-function order is a refinement of $\vartheta_{\Bs}^+$-weighted dominance order. \end{proposition} \begin{proof} This follows instantly from the formula \cite[2.3.8]{GoLo}.
-Note that we use a different convention from \cite{GoLo}; their $\la_i$ is our $\la_{i-1}$.
-Up to constants, we need only to show that our $c$-function agrees with
+Since these functions differ by an orientation preserving affine transformation, they induce the same $c$-function order. \end{proposition} When $\kappa=1/e$ and the numbers $s_i$ are integers, this recovers our usual Uglov weighting for the charge $\Bs$.
+Thus, in this case, the usual $c$-function order is a refinement of $\vartheta_{\Bs}^+$-weighted dominance order. \begin{proof} This follows instantly from the formula \cite[(2.3.8)]{GoLo} (accounting for the difference in convention).
+We need only to show that our $c$-function agrees with

 This is, indeed, the sum of minus the $x$-coordinates of the boxes under the Uglov weighting. \end{proof}